-Exception 1: If the applicant established that an all-electric building is infeasible for the project due to exceptional or extraordinary circumstances particular to the project, then the Chief Building Official may grant a modification.
-The design professional shall submit findings demonstrating a unique reason that makes the technical code impractical, that the modification is in conformity with the intent and purpose of the technical code, the modification shall be as narrow as possible so as to effectuate as much of a reduction in natural gas as possible, and that such modification does not lessen health, life safety and fire safety requirements or any degree of structural integrity.
+Exception 3: If the applicant established that an all-electric building is infeasible for the project due to outstanding circumstances, then the Chief Building Official may grant a modification.
+The design professional shall submit findings demonstrating a unique reason that makes the technical code impractical, and that the modification is in conformity with the intent and purpose of the technical code, and that such modification does not lessen health, life safety and fire safety requirements or any degree of structural integrity.
 If the Chief Building Official grants a modification pursuant to this Exception, the applicant shall comply with the pre-wiring provision of Note 1 below.

 Note 1: If natural gas appliances are used in any of the above exceptions, natural gas appliance locations must also be electrically pre-wired for future electric appliance installation.
-This shall include the following:
+These locations shall include the following:

 - 1. A dedicated circuit, phased appropriately, for each appliance, with a minimum amperage requirement for a comparable electric appliance (see manufacturer's recommendations) with an electrical receptacle or junction box that is connected to the electric panel with conductors of adequate capacity, extending to within 3 feet of the appliance and accessible with no obstructions.
-Appropriately sized conduit may be installed in lieu of conductors; and - 2.
-Both ends of the conductor or conduit shall be labeled with the words "For Future Electric Appliance" and be electrically isolated; and - 3.
-A circuit breaker shall be installed in the electrical panel for the branch circuit and labeled for each circuit "For Future Electric Range;" and - 4.
+Appropriately sized conduit may be installed in lieu of conductors; - 2.
+Both ends of the conductor or conduit shall be labeled with the words "For Future Electric Appliance" and be electrically isolated; - 3.
+A circuit breaker shall be installed in the electrical panel for the branch circuit and labeled for each circuit; an example is as follows: "For Future Electric Range;" and - 4.
 All electrical components, including conductors, receptacles, junction boxes, or blank covers, related to this section shall be installed in accordance with the California Electrical Code.